Naida1710/HDesign/README.md

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

 + **Home page**

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
   - This section introduces the user to Hedona Design with an eye catching hero image and cover text  to grab their attention.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)